Switchback Travel (Jason Hummel)

 What we don’t: Short run time and not as well sorted as many of the picks above.

 Coleman’s gas-powered Powerhouse above is a viable option for traditionalists and cold-weather campers, but their Classic 400 is a cheaper and more modern take.
-For just $45, the Classic offers a respectable 400-lumen max output in a lightweight and streamlined package.
+For just $45 (and often less on Amazon), the Classic offers a respectable 400-lumen max output in a lightweight and streamlined package.
 For reference, at 12.8 ounces, it’s nearly 4 pounds lighter than the Powerhouse and much easier to hang from a tree branch or tent loop.
 You also get a built-in lithium-ion battery with intuitive indicators that let you know when it’s time to recharge.
-And a small but thoughtful touch is the clear bottom, which allows for even lighting around the entire lantern whether it’s set on a picnic table or suspended above you (most competitors have solid bases that restrict light at the bottom).
+And a small but thoughtful touch is the clear bottom, which allows for even lighting around the entire lantern, whether it’s set on a picnic table or suspended above you (most competitors have solid bases that restrict light at the bottom).
+You do need to take a little extra care to avoid damage to the light, but it's a nice feature nonetheless.

-All told, the Coleman 400 is decently bright for the size and a good value to boot.
+All told, the Coleman 400 is decently bright for its size and a good value to boot.
 However, Coleman still has a ways to go in matching innovators like BioLite, Goal Zero, and others.
 The Classic doesn’t have an integrated solar panel for off-grid charging, lacks a port for plugging in electronics, and doesn’t compress down for stowing in a trunk or gear bin.
 Finally, run time is unimpressive at just 5 hours on high and 40 hours on low.
-For the same price, Nite Ize’s Radiant 314 above lasts longer (5.5 hours at the max 314-lumen setting and up to 96 on low), has a USB port for charging electronics, and is even lighter at 8.6 ounces.
-Overall, the Classic is a solid effort from the camping giant and also sold in a more powerful 800-lumen version that comes with a charging port, but the 400’s lack of integrated tech is a notable downside in today’s modern market.
+For around $15 less, LE’s LED Camping Lantern above lasts longer (12 hours at the max 1,000-lumen setting and 200+ hours on low) for around an ounce more, although it’s similarly bereft of modern features.
+Overall, the Classic is a solid effort from the camping giant and also sold in a more powerful 800-lumen version that comes with a charging port, but the 400’s lack of integrated tech is a notable downside in today’s market.
 Note: We previously had Coleman’s $80 OneSource ranked here, which offers 1,000 lumens of brightness but is much bulkier and only lasts 2 hours on high.

 See the Coleman Classic 400